CumulusNetworks/docs/content/cumulus-netq-43/Validate-Operations/Flow Analysis.md

 Selecting the unsupported device shows device statistics in the left panel if available to NetQ.
 Otherwise, the display will indicate why the device is not supported:

 {{<figure src="/images/netq/partial-path-device-stats-unsupported-42.png" alt="a panel showing an unsupported device.
 The device is not supported because the CL version is not supported for flow analysis" width="400">}}

+Some unsupported devices lie outside the network path and may not appear as part of the flow analysis graph.
+NetQ can extrapolate telemetry data from these devices.
+To view the data, select a device from the menu at the top of the page:

+{{<figure src="/images/netq/undiscovered-paths-devices-dropdown.png" alt="menu displaying three unsupported devices" width="400">}}

+The left panel will display the data, along with ingress and egress ports.
 ## View Device Statistics

 You can view latency, buffer occupancy, interface statistics, resource utilization, and WJH events for each device by clicking on a device in the **Flow Graph** panel, or by clicking on the line associated with a device in the main flow analysis graph.
 The left panel will then update to reflect statistics for the respective device.